 - Decrease loan losses

-In a large bank, these objectives refer to vary large cash flow streams.
-If an IT investment improves performance in any, even by just a few percent, the benefits of the IT investment can be massive.
-A few percent of a very large number is a large number.
+In a large bank, these objectives refer to substantial cash flow streams.
+If an IT investment improves performance in any, even by just a few percentage points, the benefits of the IT investment can be massive.
+A small fraction of a considerable number is itself a large number.

-Nevertheless, a bank IT director may attempt to cost-justify the investment in terms of cost savings and cost avoidance (displacement of data entry clerks, for instance, or lower expected hiring rates).
-The latter benefits are smaller but easier to quantify.
-A good IT business case needs all true benefits of both kinds, but often, the large strategic benefits fall to criticism and get left out.
-Top-level management may be reluctant to credit IT for reaching strategic business objectives, probably because IT alone may not guarantee the objective.
+Nevertheless, a bank IT director may attempt to cost-justify the investment solely regarding cost savings and cost avoidance (displacement of data entry clerks, for instance, or lower expected hiring rates).
+The latter benefits are smaller but more accessible to quantify.
+A good IT business case needs all substantial benefits of both kinds, but often, the significant strategic benefits fall to criticism and get left out.
+Top-level management may be reluctant to credit IT for reaching strategic business objectives, because IT alone may not guarantee the goal.

-A new network architecture for the bank might help reduce loan losses, or help sell more profitable financial services (perhaps by providing timely access to critical customer data), but it is not the only requirement for reaching these objectives.
-Reducing loan losses may also require changes in the way professional staff are trained and managed, or changes in loan decision criteria, for instance, However, if the IT action is necessary for reaching the objective, or if it clearly contributes to getting there, IT deserves some of the credit in the business case.
-That credit will not show up in the case financial summary, unless the contribution is quantified in monetary terms.
+A new network architecture for the bank might help reduce loan losses or help sell more profitable financial services (perhaps by providing timely access to critical customer data), but it is not the only requirement for reaching these objectives.
+Reducing loan losses may also require changes in the way the bank trains and manages professional staff, or changes in loan decision criteria, for instance.
+However, if the IT action is necessary for reaching the objective, or if it undoubtedly contributes to getting there, IT deserves some of the credit in the business case.
+That credit will not show up in the case financial summary unless the worth of the contribution appears in monetary terms.

-Not every benefit will be quantifiable to everyone's satisfaction, but there are some well-tested methods that often work to produce an acceptable value.
-There is not space to cover these methods here1 but, in a nutshell, many of them are based on strategies for:
+Not every benefit will be quantifiable to everyone's satisfaction, but some proven methods often work to produce an acceptable value.
+There is not space to cover these methods here1 but, in a nutshell, many of them rely on strategies for:

-- Quantifying the value of the benefit’s effects.
-For example, a “more professional work environment” (the it action outcome) may have a highly quantifiable effect on such things as employee turnover—in terms of recruiting costs, training costs, and productivity.
+- Quantifying the worth of the benefit’s effects.
+For example, a “more professional work environment” (the IT action outcome) may have a highly quantifiable impact on such things as employee turnover—regarding recruiting costs, training costs, and productivity.

-- Setting the value equal to the cost of alternative solutions.
+- Using a value that is equal to the cost of alternative solutions.
 For instance, a commercial bank loan officer must have access to customer credit histories and other business and economic data.
 Technology brings that information to the desk within a few minutes.
 What is the value of that IT benefit?
 Consider the cost of the next most cost-effective means of getting the same results.

 - Setting the value equal to the cost of not providing the benefit.

-Do everything you can to quantify every important benefit in financial terms, but include only those that you or your audience can accept with confidence.
+Do everything you can to quantify every essential benefit in financial terms, but include only those that you or your audience can accept with confidence.

-IT business case builders sometimes stumble when they discover they are not prepared to answer questions like these:
+IT business case builders sometimes stumble when they questions like these turn up:

-- Where does a cost savings go in the business case cash flow summary?
+- Where does a cost-saving go in the cash flow summary for the business case?
 Is it a positive inflow appearing under “Benefits”?
-Or is it simply a reduced cash outflow under “Expenses”?
+Or is it simply a lower cash outflow under “Expenses”?

-- How should you measure projected improvements in the IT business Case?
-If engineering productivity is expected to improve by 30% with a new software design system, where does the case capture the improvement?
+- How should you measure improvements in the IT business Case?
+If engineering productivity should improve by 30% with a new software design system, where does the case capture the improvement?

 - How should increases enter the business case?
-If a new Customer Relationship Management (CRM) system is expected to lead to sale revenues increases of, say 20%, where do we capture those increases?
-Do we include the expected new sales revenue figures?
-Or do we include just the increase?
+If a new Customer Relationship Management (CRM) system should lead to sale revenues increases of, say 20%, where do we capture those increases?
+Do we include the likely new sales revenue figures?
+Or do we add just the addition?

-Many IT actions are undertaken for the purpose of saving money, improving productivity, or increasing sales.
-Notice that saving, improving, and increasing are relative terms.
+Many organizations undertake IT actions to save money, improve productivity, or increase sales.
+Notice that "saving," "improving," and "increasing" are relative terms.
 We have to ask: “Savings, relative to what?”
 Improvements, or increases, relative to what?